SAGE: Early Warning System for Design Mistakes

 This quadrant features inbound calls that limit the ability to make a change, but also features scenario-specific logic which will likely cause the code in this quadrant to need to change.

 Code in this quadrant is usually scenario-specific code.
 Scenario code is closer to particular user, usage, and business requirements.
 These things tend to be more capricious.
-They tent to need to change more often.
+They tend to need to change more often.

 Capricious things are inherently unstable.
 Afference shouldn’t be combined with instability.